archanaraj-m/k8s/teamstasks/complet-cicd.md

 * After that click on the checkbox - Install Automatically and from the drop down Install from Gradle.org select latest version.
 * Now We are not installing any plugins for jenkins,we have completed the jenkins and jenkins plugin setup.
-* Next connect to the jenkins instance in CLI in that alredy jenkins user created so we have to give sudoers permission to that jenkins user, after that connected with user
+* Next connect to the jenkins instance in CLI in that alredy jenkins user created so we have to give sudoers permission to that jenkins user``sudo visudo``, after that connected with user

 1. Install Docker on jenkinsserver:
 * Now we need to install Docker on jenkinsserver since we need to push our docker image to DockerHub.